IQA Qualifications

 Unit 3 – Plan, Allocate & Monitor Work in Own Area of Responsibility

 To gain an IQA qualification, you need to undertake a course of study with an Approved Training Provider.
-ATDirect are a market-leading provider, approved by NCFE, and have 12 years’ specialist experience in delivering the IQA qualifications.
+ATDirect are a market-leading provider and have nearly 20 years’ specialist experience in delivering the IQA qualifications.

 For more on ATDirect IQA courses including in-house and online courses, course duration, and costs please visit here.